clintharris/IDBSideSync/NOTES.md

       - `makeClientId()` is just part of a UUID (specifically, the last 16 chars).
         - UUID: `37c2877f-fbf4-40f3-bdb7-87f4536dc989`
         - client ID: `bdb7-87f4536dc989` (without the hyphen)

-## clock.js

-The "clock" is really a private variable (an object) that has two components:

-  - a mutable timestamp
-  - a merkle tree

-This file exposes functions for getting/setting the singleton app clock, as well as creating one, and serializing/deserializing clocks (i.e., to/from JSON).

 ## timestamp.js